Skip to main content

 When selecting free payroll software, I base my evaluations on a combination of functionality and how well each tool meets the needs of businesses seeking free payroll support.
 Through my personal trials and research, I've identified an evaluation criteria designed to highlight solutions that not only fulfill basic payroll functions but deliver added value.
 Here is my evaluation methodology:

-To be considered for inclusion on my list of the best free payroll software, the solution had to support common use cases, like:
+Core Functionalities (25% of total score): To be considered for inclusion in my list of the best free payroll software, each solution had to support the following use cases first:

 • Automated tax calculation and compliance for federal, state, and local taxes.